 - 1 Contest open to all 4-H members and vocational agriculture students. - 2 All 4-H/FFA participants will judge as individuals. - 3 Teams must be designated when entering the contest.
 Teams will consist of three or four members with the top three scores counted.
 Participants cannot judge on more than one team. - 4 All coaches will leave the judging area when the contest starts. - 5 No writing or talking between contestants during the contest. - 6 All Greene County 4-H members and vocational agriculture students who attend school in Greene County are eligible for the Greene County class.
-All others may compete in Open class. - 7 The following are examples of classes of livestock will be judged: Breeding Heifers & Market Steers Breeding Gilts & Market Barrows 7 The following are examples of classes of livestock will be judged: Breeding Ewes & Market Lambs 7 Breeding Ewes & Market Lambs 7 Mare Conformation - 8 Questions may be asked on some classes. - 9 A maximum of 10 minutes will be allowed per class. - 10 All ties will be broken at the Superintendent's discretion. - 11 Awards will be presented during the Livestock Sale at beginning at 8:30 a.m.
+All others may compete in Open class. - 7 The following are examples of classes of livestock will be judged: - Breeding Heifers & Market Steers Breeding Ewes & Market Lambs - Breeding Gilts & Market Barrows Mare Conformation - Questions may be asked on some classes. - 9 A maximum of 10 minutes will be allowed per class. - 10 All ties will be broken at the Superintendent's discretion. - 11 Awards will be presented during at the beginning of the Premium Auction.